shikaan/shikaan.github.io/_posts/2024-09-16-x86-64-conditionals.md

 ```nasm
 jmp label
 ```
-Where the operand represents the destination instruction.
+where the operand represents the destination instruction.

 Almost always, the destination is a label, and in plain English, the instruction above reads: "Continue the execution from the instruction whose label is `label`."

 The assembler, the software that turns assembly into machine code, translates the labels into a numeric address of the instruction stream and, on execution, it will be assigned to `rip` as described above.

 In fact, numeric addresses and relative offsets to `rip` are all valid destinations, but they are usually more in vogue among machines than humans.
 For example, compilers with optimization flags or disassemblers prefer using numeric addressing rather than labels.